 But here’s the thing: Amtrak can take you and your small pet almost anywhere.
 There’s plenty of FRESH air, and some peace of mind knowing the coach car has been deep cleaned and sanitized.
 Even those brachycephalic pups (boxers, pugs, with short noses) can rest easily for a multi-state journey.

-Amtrak Pet Policy Explained
+Amtrak Pet Policy Details

 Even though it might sound simple enough to put your dog in an approved carrier and board the train with you, there are a lot of rules to follow.
 From the length of the trip and making the reservation, to proper papers and your dog’s temperament, there are rules to follow.